Van Life Insurance: The 7 Coverages Full-Timers Need

 Worth Considering: Pet Insurance and Umbrella Liability

-Umbrella liability is something most vanlifers never think about — until they need it.
+Umbrella liability is something most vanlifers never think about until they need it.
 Your auto insurance covers accidents while driving.
 It typically does not cover incidents that happen while you're parked and living in your van.
 If someone is injured at your campsite, for example, that gap can matter significantly.

 The Bottom Line

-Insurance isn't the exciting part of van life.
-It's what lets you enjoy the exciting parts without lying awake wondering what happens if something goes wrong.
-The questions worth asking before you launch: Does my auto policy know I live in my van?
-Are my belongings covered if the van is totaled or stolen?
-Is my conversion investment protected?
-Do I have a health insurance plan that actually works for someone who travels full-time?
 If you want to work through your specific insurance situation before you launch, a Compass Call is a good place to start.
-The Van Life Foundations Manual covers the complete insurance picture — health, auto, personal belongings, conversion protection, roadside assistance, pet insurance, umbrella liability, and how to document everything so you're prepared if you ever need to file a claim.
+The Van Life Foundations Manual covers the complete insurance picture — health, auto, agreed value coverage, personal belongings, roadside assistance, pet insurance, umbrella liability, and the annual review system that keeps it all current so you're prepared if you ever need to file a claim.
 Get My Van Life Foundations Manual →